 This paper is, however, concerned by these NGOs’ reliance on the ratification of the Convention as a solution to all the problems associated with refugee protection in the region.
 It is understandable that establishing a structured legal regime (positive law) is crucial.
 But, we are also in favor of the adoption of simultaneous measures, which, if successful, in the long-run will create an environment that is conducive to a law that is respected and effectively implemented.
 This paper concludes that irrespective of when the law on refugee protection is brought into force in Thailand, the recommended non-legal measures will go a long way in setting the stage for the law to be implemented efficiently at some point in the future.

 Date of Authorship for this Version

 Baek, Buhm Suk and Subramanium, Gauri, "Myanmarese Refugees in Thailand: the Need for Effective Protection" (2008).
-Cornell Law School J.S.D./Doctoral Student Papers.
-Paper 1.
+Cornell Law School J.S.D.
+Student Research Papers.
+1.